xiling77/Hartree-Fock-in-CPP/README.md

                reboot
             */

-         lincint need to be download from another hub
+         lincint need to be download from another Repository

          install the parallel lib:
             sudo apt-get install libomp-dev